gunnmgirl/to-do-app/README.md

 # To Do App

 Simple app where you can create lists and add tasks to a specific list.
+This app uses local storage to store data.
 Visit [myreminders](http://myreminders.surge.sh/)

 ![Screenshot](docs/images/screenshot.png)